aplteam/MarkAPL/LeanPubExtensions.md

 ## Behind the scenes

 All Leanpub extensions are converted into HTML independently from processing the main document.
 The resulting HTML then replaces the markdown defining them as a one-line HTML block.
-If necessary additional empty lines are inserted in order to keep the rows in line with the original one.
+If necessary additional empty lines are inserted in order to keep the rows in line with the original ones.

+Because HTML blocks are left alone when the actual markdown is processed that works pretty well.
+There is one downside however: since empty lines define the end of an HTML block any empty lines within a LeanPub extension are converted into `&nbsp;` which in HTML speak is a space.

 As a side effect of this techniqe multi-line code blocks loose their newline characters because the HTML is converted into a single line.
 For that reason `<br>` tags are inserted to preserve those newlines.